-Whether you’ve just started paintballing or your gearing up for a serious tournament, your equipment is a life-or-death decision.
-Our top pick for the best paintball gun of 2018 was the Tippmann Cronus Tactical Paintball Gun for its smooth semi-automatic operation, large capacity Co2 tank, and ability to build onto it over time.
+We put some of the best paintball guns to the test.
+Our top pick for the best marker was the Tippmann Cronus Tactical Paintball Gun for its smooth semi-automatic operation, large capacity Co2 tank, and ability to build onto it over time.

 The Tippmann Cronus Tactical Paintball Gun is great for the average user because it’s easy to clean, relatively lightweight, and the molded rubber grip is a nice bonus.
 Four rails allow you to attach extra accessories if you want, or this model is ready to go to the field as is.